 On the other hand, a smaller toe room won’t let that happen and you can’t use your toes fully.
 This thing not only cuts off your balance but also makes your toe fatigue very fast.

 First of all, comes the fitting of the shoe.
-You must ensure that you are choosing the shoe that won’t run narrower or wider than your actual feet.
+You must ensure that you are choosing a shoe that won’t run narrower or wider than your actual feet.
 Ordering a plus or minus size will simply waste your dollars and time.

 However, the fitting of the shoe should be on the point so that your feet don’t slide both laterally and front to back for a proper and safe kettlebell workout.
 Try to buy shoes that offer a good return policy.